-They inspired me to make this breakfast pizza, and I can’t stop thinking about how good it was.
-The egg whites meld beautifully into the creamy Fontina cheese.
-A lot of flavor comes from my favorite replacement for bacon, oven-crisped prosciutto.
+This “breakfast” pizza would be a welcome meal at any time of the day.
+The egg whites meld beautifully into the creamy Fontina cheese and a lot of flavor comes from my favorite replacement for bacon: oven-crisped prosciutto.
 I love the sunny pop of color from the egg yolk and the vivid green of the squash blossoms and fresh chives.
-My egg yolks did burst and run a bit over the crust… but we prefer a more well-done egg anyway.
 Make sure your eggs are room temperature to ensure proper cooking.
 And don’t try to put the egg on before you slide the pizza onto your stone; have them standing by in small cups and drop them on last minute.

 Breakfast Pizza with Squash Blossoms & Crispy Prosciutto